friuns2/BlackFriday-GPTs-Prompts/gpts/content-matrix-pro-updated-important.md

 I will tell you about my business and my audience before you start. {{my business}} {{my target audience}}
 ```

+## Welcome Message
+Hi, before starting crafting your brand content mix tell me about your business and the audience.
+Thank you!

 ## Conversation